-While staying cautious in our credit positioning, we did selectively participate in issues including the Bangkok Bank deal while at the same time picking up oversold Hong Kong corporates such as New World Development.
-We reduced our duration in US rates at the long end to neutral as we believed a positive outcome in October around the trade discussion could push rates higher in the short term.
+We remained cautious in our credit positioning during the month while selectively participating in new issues.
+We maintained a neutral stance on US rates at the long end of the curve as we believed a positive outcome from the trade discussion could push rates higher in the short term.
 We kept our long duration at the front end as we believe the US Fed will continue to cut rates as the US economy remains on a weakening trajectory.
 Our country positioning remained unchanged.
 We are overweight in China and Hong Kong.
-Within China, we are overweight investment grade property, big four banks' leasing companies and asset management companies while underweighting core SOEs, banks and LGFVs (local government financing vehicles).
+Within China, we are overweight investment grade property, big four banks' leasing companies and asset Management companies while underweighting core SOEs, banks and LGFVs (Local government financing vehicles).
 We remained underweight in Philippines and Indonesia on tight valuations.
 We do not like India banks and corporates as valuation does not reflect the fundamentals, which have continued to weaken in recent months.